Vivigar/JavaScript-Accordions/README.md

-# JS-Accordion
+# JavaScript Accordions
-Accordion elements with a header and body section.
+Simple accordion elements with a customizable header and body section built in JavaScript.